Posted May 31, 2013, 2:51 pm

 Stewart says numerous studies have also shown that predators will follow human tracks.
 "I've watched coyotes and other predators cross a path that someone just walked and immediately turn and follow their path," he says.

 "I don't know if the predators are curious or if they've learned that humans can lead them to food.
-But if you've just gotten close to a fawn, you'll lead the predator right to it."
+But if you've just gotten close to a fawn, you could lead a predator right to it."

 If you see a fawn or a calf, it's best to stop quite a distance from it.
-"Then continue past the animal in a loop so the predator follows you around and away from the fawn or calf," he says.
+"Then continue past the animal in a loop that leads away from the young animal," he says.

 Finding and petting newly born animals is another problem.
 "The animal's survival depends on it staying scentless," Stewart says.
 "If you touch the animal, you've placed your scent on it.
 That will make it easier for a predator to find it."

-You can get more tips about living with wildlife at the Wild Aware Utah website.
-The website address is www.wildawareutah.org.
+You can find more tips about living with wildlife at the Wild Aware Utah website.

 Beavers in Utah